 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Young people and the journey of "keeping the fire" of Vietnamese tea culture alive
+Young people and the journey of "keeping the flame" of Vietnamese tea culture alive.

-VHO - Recently, in Hanoi, the Ai Tra workshop has attracted the attention of many young people who love traditional culture.
-This experiential space brings a new approach, where milk tea is not only a familiar drink, but also becomes a "language" to express emotions and connect with Vietnamese tea heritage in a youthful and creative way.
+VHO - Recently, in Hanoi, the Ai Tra workshop attracted the attention of many young people who love traditional culture.
+This experiential space offers a fresh approach, where milk tea is not just a familiar drink, but also becomes a "language" to express emotions and connect with Vietnamese tea heritage in a youthful and creative way.

 Báo Văn HóaBáo Văn Hóa09/06/2025